toughIQ/fishnet/README.md

 ### What happens if I stop my client?

 Feel free to turn your client on and off at any time.
-By default, the client will try to finish any jobs it has already started.
-On immediate shutdown, the client tries to inform Lichess that jobs should be reassigned.
+By default, the client will try to finish any batches it has already started.
+On immediate shutdown, the client tries to inform Lichess that batches should be reassigned.
-If even that fails, Lichess will reassign the jobs after a timeout.
+If even that fails, Lichess will reassign the batches after a timeout.

 ### Will fishnet use my GPU?